 - i.
-Medical Staff Members on both the transferring and the receiving Services approve the transfer and agree upon the ongoing role, if applicable, of the transferring Service, and - ii.
-AThe transferring service records a transfer note describingthat summarizes the the patient's condition completed and hospital course has been recorded by the transferring service shall accompany the patient to before the receiving Service transfer occurs; and - iii.
-A Member of record for the receiving Service shall be identified. - i.
-All orders shall be rewritten upon transfer to the receiving Service. - H. The Patient Rights and Responsibilities, as detailed in the Hospital Administrative Policy and Procedure No. 16.04, shall be observed by all Members of the Medical Staff. - I. All research involving human subjects shall be subject to the policies and regulations of the University's Committee on Human Research.
-Institutional Review Board (IRB).
+Medical Staff Members on both the transferring and the receiving Services approve the transfer and agree on the ongoing role of the transferring Service; and - ii.
+The transferring service records a transfer note that summarizes the the patient's condition and hospital course has been recorded by the transferring service before the transfer occurs; and - iii.
+A Member of record for the receiving Service shall be identified. - H. The Patient Rights and Responsibilities, as detailed in the Hospital Administrative Policy and Procedure No. 16.04, shall be observed by all Members of the Medical Staff. - I. All research involving human subjects shall be subject to the policies and regulations of the University's Institutional Review Board (IRB).